The Life and Poetry of Hyam Plutzik

 Plutzik’s last published work was Horatio (1961).
 A “Plan for Work” written in October 1960 outlined what Plutzik hoped to bring to fruition in the coming years.
 These included a long poem on the Holocaust, and a play in verse on the fall of Athens in the Peloponnesian War.
 In the poem on the Holocaust, he planned to include a section on Anne Frank, and another on Lapichi, the Russian town in the Czarist province of Minsk, where has family had originated.
 Unable to begin either of these projects because of illness, Plutzik died of cancer at the age of fifty, on January 8, 1962.

-Since his death, his poems have been included in many anthologies, such as Five American Poets (1963), The Voice That Is Great Within Us (1970), Beginnings in Poetry (1973), Voices Within the Ark: The Modern Jewish Poets (1980), Telling and Remembering: A Century of Jewish Poetry (1998), American Poetry: The Twentieth Century, Vol. 2 (2000), What Poetry Brings to Business (2010), and others.
+Since his death, his poems have appeared in many anthologies on both sides of the Atlantic.
+In 1961, Sylvia Plath included one of his poems in American Poetry Now, and two years later, Ted Hughes and Thom Gunn chose several for Five American Poets (1963).
+Plutzik's poems also appear in The Voice That Is Great Within Us (1970), Beginnings in Poetry (1973), Voices Within the Ark: The Modern Jewish Poets (1980), Telling and Remembering: A Century of Jewish Poetry (1998), American Poetry: The Twentieth Century, Vol. 2 (2000), What Poetry Brings to Business (2010), and others.
 In 1987, Hyam Plutzik: The Collected Poems was published by BOA Editions, and in 2011, his second collection Apples from Shinar was reissued by Wesleyan University Press, honoring the centennial of the poet’s birth.

 Hyam Plutzik died on January 8, 1962 in Rochester.
 He was survived by his wife, Tanya Roth Plutzik, and their four children: Roberta, Alan, Jonathan, and Deborah.
 Mrs. Plutzik still resides in the family home in Henrietta, New York, a suburb of Rochester.